 Utilizing his education background, Harry Carson has long been an advocate on health related issues.
-He has served as a spokesperson for the Bergen County, New Jersey Cancer Education and Early Detection Program and with the Professional Football Hall of Fame to increase the awareness of prostate cancer among men, especially Asian, Latino and African American Men.
+He has served as a spokesperson for the Bergen County, New Jersey Cancer Education and Early Detection Program and he has teamed with the Professional Football Hall of Fame to help increase the awareness of prostate cancer among men, especially Asian, Latino and African American Men.

-Currently Harry has partnered with Meridian Health System Inc. in the role of spokesperson to increase traumatic brain injury awareness in Ocean and Monmouth counties in New Jersey.
+Currently Harry is partnering with Meridian Neuroscience Health System Inc. in the role of spokesperson to increase traumatic brain injury awareness nationally but more specifically in Ocean and Monmouth counties in New Jersey.
 His role with MHS includes working with community groups in regard to neurological education promoting prevention, early detection and treatment (if necessary) by the Meridian Neuroscience program.
 Carson is credited with being one of the very first former professional athletes to draw attention to the association of concussions (mild traumatic brain injuries) with neurological abnormalities in those who have participated in contact sports or have served in the military.
-In past years he has served as an Advisor to the Congress of Neurological Surgeons and as a member of the Brain Injury Association's Sports Injury Prevention Council.
+In past years he has served as an Adviser to the Congress of Neurological Surgeons and as a member of the Brain Injury Association’s Sports Injury Prevention Council.
 Former NJ Governor Christine Whitman appointed Carson as a member of the New Jersey Advisory Council on Traumatic Brain Injury.
 Through education and his own personal experiences he has established himself as an open, extremely honest, very knowledgeable internationally recognized source on Concussions in Sports.

-In a "lifetime" effort to "make a difference" in the lives of others, Harry Carson has worked with organizations like the Aplastic Anemia Foundation to help provide scholarships to young people who have battled rare blood disorders much like his son Donald in 2006.
-He has given his time and energies hosting charity golf tournaments to benefit other "various" causes.
-From 2006 - 2008 he hosted the Harry Carson Celebrity Golf Tournament benefitting The School Foundation, a charity that supports educational programs in his hometown of Florence, South Carolina.
-Currently he annually hosts the Rival Golf Challenge in New Jersey benefitting the Congressional Medal of Honor Foundation Scholarship Fund.
+In a “lifetime” effort to “make a difference” in the lives of others, Harry Carson has worked with organizations like the Aplastic Anemia Foundation to help provide scholarships to young people who have battled rare blood disorders much like his son Donald in 2006.
+He has given his time and energies hosting charity golf tournaments to benefit other “various” causes.
+From 2006 – 2008 he hosted the Harry Carson Celebrity Golf Tournament benefiting The School Foundation, a charity that supports educational programs in his hometown of Florence, South Carolina.
+He has hosted the Rival Golf Challenge in New Jersey benefiting the Congressional Medal of Honor Foundation Scholarship Fund.
 He is currently supporting the Community FoodBank of New Jersey inaugural golf tournament.

-In 2012 he was named a David Award recipient by Networking Magazine, Man of the Year by the Walter Camp Football Foundation.
+Recently he was named a David Award recipient by Networking Magazine, Man of the Year by the Walter Camp Football Foundation.
 He was also honored by the Mental Health Association of New York City and he was the recipient of the 2012 MVP Award honoring Lifetime Achievement by the United Way of New York City.